iLib-js/flutter_ilib/README.md

 # flutter_ilib

-A wrapper plugin to use [iLib](https://github.com/iLib-js/iLib) conveniently in Flutter apps.
+A wrapper plugin to conveniently use [iLib](https://github.com/iLib-js/iLib) in Flutter apps.
-This plugin uses the [flutter_js](https://pub.dev/packages/flutter_js) to make the javascript file in the Flutter application work properly.
+This plugin uses the [flutter_js](https://pub.dev/packages/flutter_js) to make the javascript file work properly in the Flutter app.

 ## How to use
 ### Initialization